sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 I am seeking multiple highly motivated Master students or undergrads to conduct theses in artificial muscle and soft robotics, starting in Summer 2024.

-__Topics__\\
-__1. Design of Novel Dielectric Fluid Artificial Muscle__\\
-In this project, you will develop a novel artificial muscle, characterize its performance, and simulate it with physics-based simulators.
-Preferred skills: knowledge and hands-on experience in materials, mechanical design, and fabrication.

-**2. Real-time Control of Continuum Soft Robots with Learning to Solve Physics-based Models (With Prof. Max Ren).**\\
-In this project, you will develop machine learning methods to solve physics-based models for controlling a continuum soft robotic arm in real time.
-The preferred skills are machine learning, modern control, and strong coding capability.

-__3. Fast Simulation of Soft Robots with Physics-based simulators.__ \\
-In this project, you will simulate soft robots with physics-based simulators.
-Students who are from computer science and know numerical solvers and computer graphics (Animation and Simulation) are highly preferred.

-__4. Wearable Robots Driven by Artificial Muscles for Human Assistance and Rehabilitation (with Prof. Hyunglae Lee).__\\
-In this project will design a novel artificial muscle and build a wearable robotic device for back support.
-The preferred skills include hands-on experience in mechatronics (circuits), mechanical design, and fabrication.

 To apply, interested candidates should send an email titled "Prospective Master Student for Thesis" to jiefeng.sun@asu.edu, attaching their CV, transcript, and a cover letter.

-Undergrads from the Honor’s College who are doing a thesis are welcome to work on these projects as well.

 ##### Masters Project
 Due to time limitations, Dr. Sun is **not able to** advise Masters Projects at this time.
 Please consider a Masters Thesis, as the opportunities for producing high-quality, publishable work is enhanced via the thesis route.

 ##### Funding for master students
 We do not generally fund masters research.